polterguy/phosphorusfive/plugins/p5.strings/README.md

 p5.strings contains the core string manipulation Active Events of Phosphoris Five.
 Below you can see them all, together with examples of how to use them.

-## [index-of] event, the equivalent of "find"
+## [p5.string.index-of] event, the equivalent of "find"

-The *[index-of]* Active Event, returns the index of some search query, from within a string, or optionally, an expression's value, converted into a string somehow.
+The *[p5.string.index-of]* Active Event, returns the index of some search query, from within a string, or optionally, an expression's value, converted into a string somehow.
 It requires a *[src]* argument, which is what to look for.
 Consider this code.

 ```
 _data:Thomas Hansen is the creator of Phosphorus Five
-index-of:x:/-?value
+p5.string.index-of:x:/-?value
   src:Hansen
 ```